pongsagon/tt_um_pongsagon_tinygpu_v2/docs/info.md

 ## 3D model file converter

-I will upload a 3d model converter that can be used with this TinyGPU v2.0 soon.
+I will upload an OBJ 3d model converter that can be used with this TinyGPU v2.0 soon.